edwin-widianto/learn-rails/README.md

-# learn-rails
+Learning Rails
+==

-Learning Ruby on Rails
+Learning Rails with a tutorial from the RailsApps project.